K4liber/quantum_entanglement/README.md

 Sₓ = (ħ/2)σx = (ħ/2) * ( [0  1]
                          [1  0] )
 ```
-`Spin Rotation operator R(θ)`: It represents a rotation of the spin state of the particle by an angle θ about an axis in the x-y plane.
-This rotation doesn't change the overall magnitude of the spin, but it changes its orientation in space.
-The specific form of R(θ) follows from the general principles of how rotations are represented in quantum mechanics.
-For spin-1/2 systems, 2x2 matrices act on the two-dimensional state vector.

-`Unitary Operation`: The rotation operator is a unitary operator.
-This means that it preserves the normalization of the quantum state (i.e., the probability of finding the particle in a particular state remains 1).

 #### Rotation Operator (in the x-y plane)